jonaheaton/family_mobile_ledger/readme.md

 1. Parses each bill and extracts the subtotals, equipment payments, Netflix, and one-time usage charges.
+2. **Automatically detects line transfers** and other complex billing scenarios to ensure accurate voice line counting and cost allocation.
-2. Allocates every cost line to the correct family using explicit rules (Voice, Wearables, Connected, Equipment, Netflix, Usage).
+3. Allocates every cost line to the correct family using explicit rules (Voice, Wearables, Connected, Equipment, Netflix, Usage).
+4. **Validates allocation totals** against bill totals with detailed warnings for any discrepancies or missing charges.
-3. Appends the new rows to the ledger CSV and inserts an AutoPay row so the running balance stays correct.
+5. Appends the new rows to the ledger CSV and inserts an AutoPay row so the running balance stays correct.
-4. Leaves reimbursement rows untouched so we can still track who has paid Jonah back.
+6. Leaves reimbursement rows untouched so we can still track who has paid Jonah back.

 ---